 What to do next

 You must decide how much you want to contribute to each account based on your anticipated expenses for the year.
 Your contributions will be deducted from your paycheck before taxes are calculated.

 You can contribute up to $2,850 to the Health Care (Medical/Dental/ Vision) Expense Reimbursement Account, and up to $5,000 to a separate Dependent Care Expense Reimbursement Account.

 Submit your claim for reimbursement

-When you incur an eligible expense, submit the appropriate claim form and the money will be reimbursed from your account.
+When you incur an eligible expense, log in to Workday and submit the appropriate claim to HealthEquity and the money will be reimbursed from your account.
 The money you contribute to the accounts and the reimbursements you receive from your accounts are never taxed.
-Claims should be submitted to YSA as directed on the YSA website.

 Grace Period Extension

 The grace period allows participants with remaining FSA account balances at the end of the calendar year to have an additional 2-1/2 months, until March 15 of the following year to incur additional eligible expenses and use the prior year's funds to pay for these expenses.
 The deadline for submitting these expenses is April 30.

 How to monitor your balances and submitted claims